Introducing the REASSURE Project

 Phase 1: Talking to Researchers

-To-date the REASSURE team has interviewed c.40 colleagues about the welfare challenges of researching in this domain, gathering their experiences and suggestions for positive change (e.g. personal coping mechanisms, technology tools, etc.).
+The REASSURE team has interviewed 39 colleagues about the welfare challenges of researching in this domain, gathering their experiences and suggestions for positive change (e.g. personal coping mechanisms, technology tools, etc.).

 Our interview participants compose a range of colleagues who, between them, have decades of research experience and have consumed huge amounts of online extremist and terrorist content.
 They come from universities and think tanks in Europe, North America and Australia.
-An open access report based on our Phase 1 interview data is presently in preparation.
+The open-access report based on our Phase 1 interview data is available to read in full and for free HERE, and you can read the executive summary in English, French and German.
+To request a hard copy, email email@example.com.

 Phase 2: Evolving Best Practice